Better Me

 Stomachaches (or abdominal pain) happen between your chest and pelvis and may have many causes, like acid reflux or GERD, constipation or gallbladder attack.
 Another potential cause you may not be aware of – but which affects about half of the world’s population – is gastritis.

-Gastritis is a gastrointestinal condition that affects the stomach lining, causing discomfort and various digestive symptoms.
+Gastritis is a gastrointestinal condition that affects the stomach lining, causing discomfort and various digestive system symptoms.
 While it can be concerning, understanding its causes, symptoms and treatment options can help you manage and prevent this condition effectively.

 What is gastritis?